How to Have a Virtual Wedding in 7 Steps

-One of the first things you’re going to need to decide on is what meeting platform your wedding guests will use to watch you and your soon-to-be spouse tie the knot.
+One of the first things you need to decide on is what platform your wedding guests will use to watch you and your soon-to-be spouse tie the knot.
 Think of your platform as your wedding venue (more on that later).
 Like a venue, there will likely be costs associated with the number of guests you want to have in attendance.
-There are a lot of options out there to choose from, so we’ve compiled a list of the most popular and highlighted their features.
+There are a lot of options to choose from, so we compiled a list of the most popular and highlighted their features.

 This industry-leading platform enables users to have a live video feed and host a large numbers of guests.
-Zoom also has security features limiting who can attend your virtual event.
+Zoom also has security features limiting who can attend.
 Aside from just watching, guests are able to interact with the host and with each other on Zoom, enabling your wedding to have a social element without people physically being present.

 It’s free to sign up for Zoom, but you’ll want to chat with a sales representative to find out about costs for hosting.
 The price of utilizing the service rises as the number of guests increases.

 Zoom also offers virtual backgrounds for couples who want to get married in a remote location, which is a big plus.
-Another option would be to reach out to your venue to see if you’re able hold a social-distancing version of your big day – use their space for you and your partner to tie the knot and have everyone else join via video conference.
-It’d be a win-win for everyone, as you’d be giving the venue your business during times of need while also saying your “I Dos” in the space you originally imagined.
+Another option is to work with your venue to see if holding a hybrid wedding is an option.
+Use their space for you, your partner, and a select group of friends and family, and have everyone else join via video conference.

 Another great option for hosting a virtual wedding is WebEx.
 Similar to other platforms, WebEx also allows users to have a live video feed and host a large number of guests.
 It boasts excellent security features, allowing hosts to limit who can join.
 Guests are able to talk and interact with the host and with each other as well.